top of page

 CHARITY LOTTERY

-During the four days of Harley Week Zagreb, tickets for the WHEELS of FREEDOM charity lottery will be available for purchase only at the event site.
-All proceeds from tickets will be paid to the Children's Rehabilitation Center Zagreb, Sloboština branch, directly supporting children in need of advanced rehabilitation.
-Tickets cost €5, and a maximum of 1,000 tickets are issued each day, so if all tickets are issued, we hope to raise around €15,000 for charity.
-We invite sponsors of the event to make in-kind contributions as prizes in the lottery.
+During the three days of Harley Week Zagreb, tickets for the WHEELS of FREEDOM charity raffle will be available for purchase at the event.
+All proceeds from the raffle will be donated to the Children’s Rehabilitation Center Zagreb, directly supporting children in need of advanced rehabilitation.
+Our goal is to raise at least €15,000.

 PROGRAM